igorcasmarques/igorcasmarques.github.io/my-story/15-from-curitiba-to-valdivia.md

 UACh was not holding any in-person classes then due to COVID-related restrictions, so we decided that our family should stay in Curitiba while I worked for UACh.
 It made economic sense.
 Our expenses in Brazil were minimal, and the exchange rate between Chilean pesos and reais favoured us.

-However, I still needed to get a Chilean work permit, ID, and bank account, so I travelled solo to Concepción in February.
-I stayed with my in-laws for a few weeks while I waited for Migraciones and the Registro Civil to process my paperwork, and as soon as I got what I needed, I went back to Curitiba.
+However, I still needed to get a work permit, ID, and bank account in Chile, so I travelled solo to Concepción in February to stayed with my in-laws while I waited for Migraciones and Registro Civil to process my paperwork.
+As soon as I got what I needed, I went back to Curitiba.

 ### Curitiba